rklymentiev/py-for-neuro/chapters/chapter7.md

 <exercise id="2" title="Reducing the uncertainty with Decision Tree model">

-**Decision tree learning** is one of the predictive modelling approaches used in statistics, data mining and machine learning.
+**Decision tree learning** is one of the predictive modeling approaches used in statistics, data mining and machine learning.
 It uses a decision tree (as a predictive model) to go from observations about an item (represented in the branches) to conclusions about the item's target value (represented in the leaves).
 Tree models where the target variable can take a discrete set of values are called classification trees; in these tree structures, leaves represent class labels and branches represent conjunctions of features that lead to those class labels.
 Decision trees where the target variable can take continuous values (typically real numbers) are called regression trees.
 Decision trees are among the most popular machine learning algorithms given their intelligibility and simplicity.

 Credits: [Wikipedia](https://en.wikipedia.org/wiki/Decision_tree_learning)

 <center><img src="https://defme.xyz/post/how-do-cart-models-work/trees.jpg" width="500"></center>

-Classification and regression trees (CART for short) models are not the first-choice models when it comes to **prediction** because they trend to overfit the data (in other words they can predict quite good on the training data, but much worse on the test data), but they are really good in **explaining** the data structure.
+Classification and regression trees (CART for short) models are not the first-choice models when it comes to **prediction** because they tend to overfit the data (in other words they can predict quite good on the training data, but much worse on the test data), but they are really good in **explaining** the data structure.
 If you are interested in the math behind the model, check out the links below.
 However, you don't need to know much to complete the exercise.

 To build a classification tree we are going to use a [`tree`](https://scikit-learn.org/stable/modules/tree.html) module from the [scikit-learn](https://scikit-learn.org/stable/index.html) package (which is the most popular library for machine learning in Python).